Kingsgate Lifeboat Station: History

 In 1860, the RNLI decided to open a station at Kingsgate.
 Close to the coastguard station, where a crew would be found, a narrow naturally formed gap, White Ness Gap, cut through the cliffs leading down to the beach.
 A site for a boathouse was leased from a local landowner, on the headland at the top of the gap between Neptune Tower and the Captain Digby Inn.
 Due to the issues of access, and considering that the boat would need to be manhandled up and down the steep narrow gap, it was decided that a smaller (and lighter) boat was more suitable for the location.

-A 28-foot self-righting Peake-type lifeboat, built for Dungeness Lifeboat Station in 1856, had been found to be too lightweight for the conditions encountered there.
+A 28-foot self-righting Peake-class lifeboat, built for Dungeness Lifeboat Station in 1856, had been found to be too lightweight for the conditions encountered there.
 The boat was transported from London to Margate free of charge by the South Eastern Railway Company, and arrived at Kingsgate on 16 January 1862.
 The boat was named Brave Robert Sheddon, funded from the legacy of the late Wilhelmina Shedden-Watson.